Graduate students in a MA/MS program are required to complete either a master’s thesis or final research paper to achieve the degree.

-Go to the Applied Master’s Track if you are pursuing the Master of Arts in Teaching, the Master in Business Administration, or the Master of Special Education.
+Go to the Applied Master’s Track if you are pursuing the Master of Arts in Teaching (Online Instruction), the Master of Special Education, the Master in Business Administration, or the Master of Education.

 Use the forms and instructions below to secure approval for your thesis/research paper and apply for graduation.
 We’ve also included some helpful resources for styling/formatting your final paper.

 The links and forms below will guide you through the process of putting together a research proposal and getting approval for your final paper.
 If you are planning to use human subjects in your research paper, you need to secure Institutional Review Board approval (formerly Human Subjects Committee) PRIOR to gathering data.
 The official approval and survey/interview document must be included in and with your Form 3 and proposal.

 - Form 3- MA/MS Grad Research/Thesis Proposal Form

 - Optional Items for Proposals

 - APA 6th Ed.
 PROPOSAL Template (Front Matter Pages ONLY)

 - MLA PROPOSAL Template (Front Matter Pages ONLY)